ibraheemdev/ibraheemca/content/posts/2020-11-04-the-strictest-rust-workflow.md

 Clippy has linting *categories*.
 For example, `clippy:pedantic` enables the *really* strict lints, `clippy:cargo` tells clippy to check your manifest file, and `clippy:all` enables everything else.
 You can also tell clippy to fail when encountering warnings with `--forbid warnings`.

 There is one more lint category, and that is `clippy::nursery`.
 These are lints that are in a *beta*, or unreleased stage.

-Let's go ahead and enable those too.
+Let's go ahead and enable all the available clippy lints at the `forbidden` lint level.
 Here is the final clippy command:
 ```rust
 cargo clippy \
   --all-targets \